 Who are the best Euphoria characters?
 The award-winning TV series first exploded onto our screens in 2019, treating us to an ensemble cast of established and breakout talent, including Zendaya, Hunter Schafer, Jacob Elordi, Sydney Sweeney, Angus Cloud, Barbie Ferreira, and more.

-While the show has sometimes faced as much drama and challenges off-screen as on-screen, with alleged feuds between cast members purportedly leading to rapid rewrites, that hasn’t stopped it from becoming something of a phenomenon.
+While the TV series has sometimes faced as much drama and challenges off-screen as on-screen, with alleged feuds between cast members purportedly leading to rapid rewrites, that hasn’t stopped it from becoming something of a phenomenon.
 Dune star Zendaya, who also acts as a producer for the show, even brought home an Emmy in 2020 for Best Actress.

-Best Euphoria characters, ranked from most to least likeable
+Euphoria characters, ranked from best to worst:

 - Lexi Howard